adedomin/CSC450-project-proposal/final/final.md

 If any changes were to occur in coreutils, it could break numerous tools and scripts.
 Even using different coreutils can lead to issues.
-For instance, many of GNU's coreutils, such as their implementation of grep and df, add features not strictly standardized by POSIX.
+For instance, many of the GNU coreutils--such as their implementation of grep and df, add features not strictly standardized by POSIX.
 An example:

 ```sh
 grep -P '(?>=)somepat' file